Simple algebraic groups with the same maximal tori, weakly commensurable Zariski-dense subgroups, and good reduction: Groups with good reduction

 1mm

 {\bf Definition 2.1.} Let $G$ be a reductive algebraic group over a field $k$, and let $v$ be a discrete valuation of $k$.
-We denote by $\mathcal{O}_v$ the valuation ring in the corresponding completion $k_v$, and let $k^{(v)}$ denote the corresponding residue field.
-We say that $G$ has {\it good reduction} at $v$ if there exists a reductive group scheme\footnotemark \ $\mathscr{G}$ over $\mathcal{O}_v$ with generic fiber
+We say that $G$ has {\it good reduction} at $v$ if there exists a reductive group scheme\footnotemark \ $\mathscr{G}$ over the valuation ring $\mathcal{O}_v \subset k_v$ with generic fiber

 Then the $k^{(v)}$-group scheme $\mathscr{G} \times_{\mathcal{O}_v} k^{(v)}$ is called the {\it reduction} of $G$ at $v$ and will be denoted $\underline{G}^{(v)}$.

 .5mm